JuliaDynamics/Simplices.jl/docs/src/simplexintersection.md

-# How to compute intersections?
+# How are intersections computed?

 The intersection between two n-dimensional simplices is calculated boundary triangulation.

-## Boundary triangulation method
 Intersections are computed as follows.

 1. Find minimal set of points generating the intersection volume.
 These points form a convex polytope Pᵢ.